charmed-kubernetes/kubernetes-docs/pages/k8s/hacluster.md

 ## Deploying
 In order to use HAcluster, the first decision is if a load balancer is desired.
 This depends on the size of the cluster and the expected control plane load.
-Note that HAcluster requires a minimum of 3 units for a quorum, so you will need 3 kubeapi-load-balancer or 3 kubernetes-master units to use hacluster.
+Note that HAcluster requires a minimum of 3 units for a quorum, so you will need 3 kubeapi-load-balancer or 3 kubernetes-master units to use HAcluster.

 ### With Load Balancer